jojonium/CS-3516-Computer-Networks/readme.md

 from my computer and a 200 OK response from the server.
 The folder also includes a "pcapng" file that shows the results of Wireshark during the lab.

+## Lab 2

+Lab 2 is designed to give students an understanding of DNS servers, DNS queries, and responses.
+The screenshots and pcapng files show details of Wireshark captures of DNS queries and responses, and the writeup (lab2.pdf) goes into more detail about these messages.

 ## Project 1

 The goal of project 1 is to implement a HTTP client and server using a simplified version of the